Lehnsmann

 Von Hutten not only gives descriptions of the feudal system, but also numerous criticisms of medieval nobility, clergy, and academics.
-Eventually, some elements of the dissatisfied knighthood rose up in arms under Franz von Sickingen (1481-1523) and Ulrich von Hutten in the so-called Knights' Revolt (1522-1523).
+Eventually, some elements of the dissatisfied knighthood rose up in arms under Franz von Sickingen (1481-1523) and Ulrich von Hutten in the so-called Knights' War (1522-1523).
 It was quickly suppressed.
 Both von Hutten and von Sickingen supported the reforming priest and theologian, Martin Luther.
 Sickingen was mortally wounded, fighting against the Archbishopric of Trier.
 Von Hutten died a year later in Switzerland.

 The Imperial Knights council (Reichsritterstand) eventually lost its political importance.
 But the feudal system was not officially abolished until 1848.
 Von Hutten and von Sickingen are both honoured with busts in the Valhalla memorial at Donaustauf.